HIXMAN/py_ports_and_adapters/README.md

-# Ports and Adapters Pattern
+# Ports and Adapters architecture

 ## Overview
 This repository serves as an experimental playground for understanding and implementing the Port and Adapter architectural pattern.
 It is not intended for production use but rather for educational purposes.